xTye/discord-and-dragons/README.md

 - Test role mentions with commands wjen priviladged

 Long Term:
+- Able to rejoin game if connection lost, kills player at the end of round iff their voice state can't be changed
+- Update mapHUD on game state change events
+- Add delegates to listen for events and make HUD render with no interactions
 - Communicate with database and website
 - Migrate bot commands to backend server
 - Add custom map creation